- >

 1. Improved Care Quality:

 By allowing rapid access to patient records, EHR helps healthcare providers offer better patient care, leading to more effective treatment.
 They also increase the physician’s operational efficiency while improving therapeutic efficacy.
 Most EHRs give physicians the health analytics that helps them detect trends, forecast diagnoses, and propose possible treatment choices.
 Rather than depending on trial-and-error approaches, these statistics lead to more effective overall patient outcomes the first time.
 Patients have access to patient data, which provides them with previous medical data such as lab and radiology results, medicines, diagnoses, and other data.
 Patients can connect with their doctors via sharing notes, sending instant messaging, or even video conferencing.
+Likewise, travel radiology techs who typically work at different facilities and may not be familiar with a patient's medical history can access it remotely through the EHR.
 The portal may be used by both clinicians and patients to follow a patient’s treatment progress.
 This also simplifies preventative care.

 2. Accurate patient Data: